eclipse-sprotty/sprotty-website/hugo/content/docs/dependency_injection.md

 Weight: 300
 ---

-As seen in the [getting started](../getting_started) guide Sprotty relies heavily on dependency injection (DI) through [InversifyJs](https://inversify.io/) for configuration of its various components.
+As seen in the [getting started](../getting_started) guide Sprotty relies heavily on dependency injection (DI) through [InversifyJs](https://inversify.io/) for the configuration of its various components.
 This chapter will take a closer look at how to work with this.

 ## Why dependency injection?
 DI allows us to